LozenChen/TAS-Helper/README.md

 # Known issues:

 - Actual Collide Hitboxes are overridden -> it's actually bad to use actual collide hitboxes when doing a spinner stun, you really need the exact frame the hazard becomes collidable (opaque).
 So personnally i do not suggest using actual collide hitboxes in this case.
 Appended hitbox sounds good but current implement relies on opacity to show information.
-I have no good idea about it so it's set aside.
+Anyway, this is implemented in v1.8.4 now.
+Solved.

 - VivHelper spinner isn't fully supported if its hitbox is not prestored -> maybe will add support for them.